ZKBitcoinToken/Hive-OS-Miner/README.md

 User Config:

-Optional, in `Extra config arguments:` of Flight Sheet put  `-solo` to run the miner in Solo Mode, you will have to input a private key t
+Optional, in `Extra config arguments:` of Flight Sheet put  `-solo` to run the miner in Solo Mode, you will have to input a private key that gets stored @

 /etc/private_key.text